 moulds and pollens

 During an attack, the lining of the airways swell and the muscles surrounding the bronchi contract, narrowing the airway.
-Mucus secretion lining the airways can slow the movement of air making breathing difficult and causing a wheeze.
+Mucus secretion lining the airways increases and this can slow the movement of air making breathing difficult.
+All these mechanisms contribute to causing a narrowing of the airways and this often causes a wheezing sound.
 Most episodes do not cause long-term lung damage but it is often necessary to see a doctor since lack of oxygen and build-up of carbon dioxide can be life-threatening.
 Patients use inhalers to help open up the airways.
 According to Asthma UK, 1 in 5 households in the UK have a person with asthma.

 COPD (chronic obstructive pulmonary disease) is a term used for both emphysema and chronic bronchitis.
-In 1999 COPD caused about 5% of all deaths in the UK.
 With chronic bronchitis, the bronchial tubes become inflamed and scarred.
+This reduces air flow within the lungs and can result in more mucus production.
 With emphysema, the air sacs in the lungs are slowly destroyed.
-Patients with COPD find it hard to breath out and have long term problems getting enough oxygen to the blood and carbon dioxide out.
-Smoking causes about 80 to 90 percent of the deaths associated with COPD.
-Other risk factors include repeated exposure to air pollution.
+The combination of these changes often results in the typical symptoms of cough, shortness of breath and increased sputum production that is found with COPD.
+Patients with COPD find it hard to breathe and have long term problems getting enough oxygen to the blood and carbon dioxide out due to the damage to the air sacs and the narrowing of the airways.
+The main cause of COPD is smoking.
+Other risk factors include repeated exposure to air pollution fumes, dust and genetic disorders, but these are rare.
+It is estimated that COPD causes around 25,000 deaths a year in the UK.

-Pneumonia is a complicated inflammation of the lungs usually caused by bacteria or virus.
+Pneumonia is a complicated inflammation of the lungs usually caused by bacteria or a virus.
+This infection and inflammation causes the small air sacs of the lungs to fill up with fluid impairing the exchange of gases.
 Pneumonia can affect one area of a lung or both lungs (bilateral).
 A patient may cough up sputum, have a fever, and feel tired.
 Doctors can sometimes hear signs of pneumonia when listening with a stethoscope.
 X-rays can help by showing areas of inflammation (consolidation).
 Antibiotics are used to treat bacterial pneumonia.
+The most common cause of pneumonia is a pneumococcal infection caused by a bacteria called Streptococcus pneumoniae.
+As pneumonia can be life threatening, people at high risk of pneumonia may be offered a vaccine against the pneumococcal bacteria.

-Influenza is an acute illness caused by a virus that affects the whole body and often causes respiratory problems such as a sore throat or cough.
-In the UK people who are particularly venerable to infection can be given a vaccine which may reduce symptoms.
+Influenza more commonly known as flu, is an acute illness caused by a virus that affects the whole body and often causes respiratory problems such as a sore throat or cough.
+It usually attacks the upper respiratory tract which involves the nose and throat and causes inflammation in these areas.
+It may also however affect the bronchi and the lungs itself which may cause breathing difficulties or lead to pneumonia.
+In the UK people who are particularly vulnerable to infection can be given the flu vaccine which may reduce symptoms.
 Antibiotics will not help to treat a viral infection.

-Tuberculosis (TB) and nontuberculous mycobacteria (NTM) are chronic infections most commonly seen in patients with weakened immune systems (such as patients with HIV/AIDS).
+Tuberculosis (TB) and nontuberculous mycobacteria (NTM) are chronic bacterial infections most commonly seen in patients with weakened immune systems (such as patients with HIV/AIDS).
+However, in the last 20 years TB cases have gradually increased, particularly among ethnic minority communities who are originally from places where TB is more common.
 The infections caused by mycobacteria develop slowly and can affect the whole of the body as well as the lungs.
-Treatment for TB requires long term antibiotics.
+Treatment for TB requires long term antibiotics usually for 6 months.
+Symptoms usually include a cough, weight loss and night sweats.
+The BCG vaccine is used to help protect against TB.
+Currently it is only offered to those at high risk of TB such as health care workers and children living in areas with high rates of TB or those who have close family members from countries with a high TB rate.

 Lung cancer is the uncontrolled growth of malignant cells in the lungs.
+The main risk for developing lung cancer is smoking.
 There are two main types, small cell and non-small cell lung cancers.
+Non-small cell cancer is the most common type and accounts for about 87% of all cases.
+It is divided into 3 types of cancer: adenocarcinoma, squamous cell carcinoma and large cell carcinoma.
+Squamous cell carcinoma is the most common form of non-small cell carcinoma and is usually caused by smoking.
+Small cell lung cancer is usually always caused by smoking also.
 Other cancers may spread to the lungs and are described as metastatic, because the cancer cells do not come from lung tissue originally.
-The main risk for developing lung cancer is smoking.
-Symptoms include coughing up sputum with small amounts of blood, long term cough which doesn’t go away, and worsening shortness of breath.
+Mesothelioma is another type of lung cancer that develops in the pleura (the lining of the lung).
+This is usually caused by exposure to asbestos.
+Symptoms of lung cancer include coughing up sputum with small amounts of blood, a long term cough which doesn’t go away, unexplained weight loss and worsening shortness of breath.

-A pulmonary embolism is normally a blood clot that originates in the veins of the legs (DVT) and travels through blood vessels to the lungs where it gets stuck.
-Pulmonary embolisms cause chest pain, sudden shortness of breath, and coughing (sometimes of blood).
+A pulmonary embolism is a blockage in the pulmonary artery which is a blood vessel that carries blood from the heart to the lungs.
+This is normally caused by a blood clot that originated in the veins of the legs (also known as a deep vein thrombosis or DVT) but travelled up through the blood vessels and got stuck in the lungs.
+Pulmonary embolisms cause chest pain (which is usually worse on breathing in), sudden shortness of breath, and coughing (sometimes of blood).
 This condition can be life-threatening and requires urgent medical attention.
-Treatment is usually to thin the blood.
+Treatment is usually to thin the blood to stop the clot getting bigger whilst the body breaks down the original clot.

 - Exposure to small particles (often at work).
 This includes repeated exposure to substances such as asbestos, coal, beryllium, and silica

-- Repeated exposure to organic substances such as moldy hay, animal droppings, and grain dust.
-This can cause an allergic inflamation pneumonitis) and eventually lead to pulmonary fibrosis
+- Repeated exposure to organic substances such as mouldy hay, animal droppings, and grain dust.
+This can cause an allergic inflammation pneumonitis) and eventually lead to pulmonary fibrosis

 - Previous radiation treatment

 Pulmonary hypertension is a rare lung disorder.
-Narrowing of the blood vessels from the heart to the lungs causes high blood pressure within the lungs.
-This means the heart has to work harder to transport blood into the lungs.
-Pulmonary hypertension can occur by itself but often happens with other problems such as rare conditions such as systemic sclerosis.
+This is caused by increased pressure within the pulmonary artery which is a blood vessel that transports blood from the right side of the heart to the lung to collect oxygen, This increase in pressure means the heart has to work harder to transport blood into the lungs.
+This can in turn cause damage to the heart, as the heart may become weaker from this increased work load and cause heart failure.
+Pulmonary hypertension can occur by itself but often happens with other problems such as heart and lung disease.
+It may also occur with pulmonary emboli and rare conditions such as systemic sclerosis which thickens and stiffens the walls of the pulmonary artery.

 Respiratory Distress Syndrome (RDS) of the newborn is a life-threatening breathing problem that may develop in babies born before 34 weeks.
 These premature babies’ lungs are not developed enough to be able to produce much of the protective liquid called surfactant.
 Without surfactant, the lungs are not able to expand properly and babies have difficulty breathing in enough oxygen.
 It can occur within a few hours of premature birth.